Memorize this show prep formula and remind yourself of it every day: TSP = TSL.

 Blocking assignments are altered, pass routes changed.
-Even the play is different.
+Everything about the plan has changed.
 Sometimes it looks like they’re making it up as they go along.

 Watching quarterbacks in the NFL is a great lesson in the art of creating a morning show.
-Those last-second decisions are the result of deep preparation.
+They make last-second decisions.
+But those decisions are the result of deep preparation for every possibility.

-A quarterback spends countless hours learning his playbook and knowing the assignment for every player on his own team.
+Quarterbacks spend countless hours learning the playbook and knowing the assignment for every player on the team.
 Then he spends about 60 hours each week watching video of the opponent, studying tendencies and looking for clues that give him an edge.

 The coaching staff prepares a game plan.
 A play is called in the huddle.
-Everyone on the team knows what is supposed to happen.
+Everyone on the team knows what is about to happen.
 Then, everything changes when it’s time to execute.

 Changes are made based on a deep knowledge of team strengths and weaknesses, opponent’s vulnerabilities and the situation in the game. but those changes are always made based on the team’s playbook, game plan and coaching direction.

 Aaron Rodgers on Show Prep